 Visit eczema.org.au website for some helpful resources relating to eczema.

 Understanding the likely cause of and contributing factors related to eczema is crucial for patients and their families.
 When these factors are better understood, patients and their families are often emotionally relieved and understand why the many treatments they have tried have often failed.
 Talking with your dermatologist at Bulimba Dermatology will help you to understand eczema.
 Often treatments such as avoiding soaps and selecting the right moisturisers can be very simple yet very effective.
 Treatments do not have to be expensive.
-Phototherapy (ultraviolet light therapy) is often effective for a large proportion of patients and is bulk-billed at Bulimba Dermatology, so apart from a small facility fee the only cost to the patient is their time.
+Phototherapy (ultraviolet light therapy) is often effective for a large proportion of patients and is bulk-billed at Bulimba Dermatology so, apart from an initial setup fee applied at the beginning of each treatment cycle, the only cost to the patient is their time.
 Talk to our dermatologists to get a sensible, tailored and effective treatment plan for you or your family member’s eczema.
 It is a much easier road to follow when your dermatologist is with you along the way.